infinum/flutter-bits/actions/README.md

 Actions represent communication between presenter and UI in cases where execution of an action does not change the view tree in a declarative way.
 This includes navigation, showing dialogs, snack bars, etc.

-More about actions can be found in the [handbook](https://infinum.com/handbook/flutter/architecture/communication-between-ui-and-presenter#actions-ui-andlt-presenter).

 ## Action

 An action represents an operation that should be executed on the UI side.